 Tobin earned both a Bachelor of Arts Degree in Interdisciplinary Studies and a Master’s Degree in Public Communication at American University.

 Vice President, Content Development

-Debra Zimmerman Murphey has been a professional writer and communications professional for 30 years.
+Debra Zimmerman Murphey has been a professional writer and communications professional for 35 years.
 She has a broad and varied background in the newspaper, magazine and trade newsletter industries.
-Currently, she provides public relations (PR), content and communications insight and development — including news outreach, social media, promotional pieces and creative podcasting — for clients of Tobin Communications, Inc. (TCI).
+Currently, she provides public relations (PR), content and strategic communications insight and development — including grassroots outreach, social media, videos and creative podcasting — for clients of Tobin Communications.
 She also works on a freelance basis, and on independent writing, website, branding and organizational endeavors.